Medical Science, Ageing and Health - Master Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned under Step 2, you must also fill in and submit your Medical Science Profile Portfolio and your degree project.
+In addition to the documents mentioned under Step 2, you must fill in and submit your Medical Science Profile Portfolio (PDF 369 kB) and your degree project when you apply for this programme.

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.